TurboWarp/docs/docs/website/unshared-projects.md

 ### May 25 {#may-25}

 It's probably not happening this Thursday (May 26).
-You probably have at least a week before anything changes.
+You probably have at least a week before anything changes, maybe more.

 ### May 23 and 24 {#may-23}